HOTELS Pyramids in Florida - Sun, Sulfur, and Sacred Geometry

 Nature

 There are 26 pyramid-shaped villas arranged around a thermal lake in Fort Myers, Florida.
 The water bubbling up from 30 meters below the surface smells faintly of sulfur, changes color with the seasons, and is loaded with magnesium, potassium, calcium, and selenium.
-The Austrian woman who runs the place will read your health from your iris if you ask her to.
 And yes, people keep coming back.

 Pyramids in Florida is not a conventional resort.
 It doesn't try to be.
 Born from a collaboration between a Salzburg-based healing practitioner and her engineer partner in the late 1990s, the property occupies 10 acres of subtropical wetland and jungle on the outskirts of Fort Myers, with a philosophy rooted in sacred geometry, naturopathy, and the conviction that the shape of the building you sleep in actually matters.